-This is one of the most common questions of ship stability that what is a Stiff ship Tender ship.
+This is one of the most common questions of ship stability that what is the difference between a Stiff ship and a Tender ship.

 Let us have a look at them one by one.

 DESCRIPTION OF A STIFF SHIP

 - A stiff ship (vessel) is one with unduly large GM.

 - In such vessels angle of roll and period of roll is very small.

 - It is uncomfortable for the crew on board because of jerky movements.

 - Hull of the ship undergoes severe stresses.